 - irritability or aggressive behavior,

 - difficulty establishing healthy friendships or romantic relationships

 These symptoms, left unaddressed, can last a life time and be passed down across generations.
 Do you identify with some of the symptoms of childhood emotional neglect?
 Have you considered it as trauma before?
 Tell me more in the comment section below.

 Counseling in the Ballard Neighborhood of Seattle, WA

 Are you ready to work with a therapist to address your experiences of childhood emotional neglect and heal from this past trauma?
-I am a trained counseling psychologist and I help individuals and couples in Seattle area with a wide range of mental health concerns at my Ballard counseling office.
-Whether you are looking for help with your relationship, anxiety, your relationship with food, depression, trauma or another mental health concern, I look forward to hearing from you.
-You can schedule a free 15-minute phone consultation or contact me for more information.
+I am a trained counseling psychologist and our clinicians help individuals and couples in Seattle area with a wide range of mental health concerns.
+You can schedule a free 15-minute phone consultation or contact us for more information.